benja0x40/MiMB.4C/README.md

     Workflow R script to be executed secondly (after dataPreparation.sh) when running the demo analysis.
-    This script chains raw normalization, probes filtering and multi-resolution analysis of the 4C enrichments (see the reference publication in section E below for more informations).
+    This script chains normalization, probes filtering and multi-resolution analysis of the 4C enrichments (see the first reference in section E below for more informations).

 #### 3. File organisation (before execution) ####